 ‘Could you tell me if children’s entertainers need a CRB criminal record check in the UK?
 If so, which one and how to go about it.
 Also where can I get public liability cover cheaply?’

-Yes, if you are performing or working with children on any level, a CRB check should be performed.
-The service has now changed to be called a DBS check (Disclosure and Barring).
+The CRB has now changed to be called a DBS check (Disclosure and Barring).

-Although a CRB or DBS check is not required by law for self employed performers, local authorities and all schools will insist that magicians show them the relevant certification before they are allowed to entertain children.
+Although a CRB or DBS check is not required by law for self employed performers, local authorities and some schools do insist that magicians show them the relevant certification before they are allowed to entertain children.